Ultimate List of Best things to do in Budapest

 The tour starts at the Széchenyi market square near the Chain Bridge, passes by various city attractions, including the Opera House and Terror House, before finally splashing into the Danube.

-Chain Bridge Budapest - Riverride Budapest Tour
+chain bridge budapest - Riverride Budapest Tour

 Once it enters the river, the bus offers a majestic sight with a gorgeous lineup of riverside attractions.
 Once the water journey is over, you climb back to the river shore and make way through the hustle and bustle of the city.